styeee/signal-generator/README.md

 # signal-generator
-i will use it for generate signals that will be control step motors i represent it in class and visual studio project
+I will use it for generate signals that will be control step motors.
+I represent it in class and visual studio project.